 Additional Comments

-Referees have a more guiding and educational task in NL Judo.
+Referees have a more guiding and educational task in Adaptive Judo.
 Therefore, they require additional support and training to develop special skills.

 Functional Classification Levels

 Category 1: The Judoka who are classified in this skill level can train and compete with mainstream Judoka on recreational club level.
 These Judoka have an excellent technical repertory and competition insight where by their capability and initiative is well developed.
 The Judoka understands cause and effect of their own acts and can be given a penalty by breaking the No Limits competition rules.
 The Judoka is classified on more than 80% performance of what mainstream Judoka can achieve.
 The Judoka can compete with minimal support from coach and referees.
 The relationship between Judoka